-Cancer Society of New Zealand Incorporated For the year ended 31 March 2023
+Cancer Society of New Zealand Incorporated For the year ended 31 March 2024

-2023 2022 Be a respected voice on cancer prevention, care and survivorship Number of website page views in year 723,267 721,237 Social Media Followers at 31 March 27,174 24,197 (Twitter, LinkedIn, Instagram, Facebook aggregated) 27,174 21,177 Number of national submissions to central government and other agencies in response to a formal consultation process (This measure does not include informal submissions and oral discussions which are a central part of our advocacy activities).
-16 18 Number of advocacy and awareness campaigns active during the year 10 4 Be a valued partner within the health sector locally, nationally and internationally.
-Number of research grant applications approved for funding 5 3 Number of research grant applications received through a formal grant round process.
-17 3 (Note in 2022 only applications under the Cancer Society of New Zealand Inc and Hei Āhuru Mōwai Māori Cancer Leadership research Memorandum of Understanding were accepted and funded.
-In 2023 an open grant application round was run) Value of Research grants awarded New partnerships arrangements with National impact (Formalised relationships with key partners) Ensure we are anchored in our communities in the high value services we deliver. \$1,219,952 2 \$480,000 1 Support Crew Number of Support Pages created in the year 213 199 Average number of supporters per page 10 12 Reach Total number of outlets (stores) stocking Cancer Society sunscreen or UV protection products 700 683 Equity Charter measures Proportion of board members, staff and volunteers who identify themselves as Māori 13% 20% Proportion of National Research Grant Round funding granted to specific kaupapa Māori research projects.
-20% 100% (as noted above, in 2022 only applications under the Cancer Society of New Zealand Inc and Hei Āhuru Mōwai Māori Cancer Leadership research Memorandum of Understanding were funded.
-In 2023 an open grant application round was run) Proportion of National Grant Round Funding that is granted to research that is responsive to Māori 80% 100%
+2024 2023 Be a respected voice on cancer prevention, care and survivorship Number of website page views in year 790,838 723,267 Social Media Followers at 31 March 29,286 27,174 (Twitter, LinkedIn, Instagram, Facebook aggregated) , ,,,,, Number of national submissions to central government and other agencies in response to a formal consultation process (This measure does not include informal submissions and oral discussions which are a central part of our advocacy activities).
+8 16 Number of advocacy and awareness campaigns active during the year 9 10 Be a valued partner within the health sector locally, nationally and internationally.
+Number of research grant applications approved for funding 10 5 Number of research grant applications received through a formal grant round process.
+54 17 Value of Research grants awarded \$1,929,505 \$1,219,952 Partnerships arrangements with National impact 2 2 (Formalised relationships with key partners) Ensure we are anchored in our communities in the high value services we deliver.
+Support Crew Number of Support Pages created in the year 243 213 Average number of supporters per page 7 10 Reach Total number of outlets (stores) stocking Cancer Society sunscreen or UV protection products 719 700 Equity Charter measures Proportion of board members, staff who identify themselves as Māori 12.5% 13% Proportion of National Research Grant Round funding granted to specific kaupapa Māori research projects.
+30% 20% Proportion of National Grant Round Funding that is granted to research that is responsive to Māori 50% 80%